HenryRoutson/RealisticCybersec/README.md

 # RealisticCybersec

-A collection of free and open source (FOSS) software to be more digitally secure.
+A collection of free and open source software to be more digitally secure.
 <br >
 <br >
 <br >